Raam977/Raam977/README.md

 - 🔍 Incident Response & Forensics
 - 🐍 Python Automation for Security

-## 📫 Contact

-Want to chat about projects, collaboration or just tech in general?
-- 📧 Email: [Insert your email]
-- 🔗 LinkedIn: [Insert your LinkedIn]
-- 🌐 Website or Blog: [Optional]

 ---

 > *"Every system is secure — until it isn’t."*